-Evaluation activities Evaluation Criteria Weight Percentage Tests: • Test 1(week 4) • Test 2(week 8) • Test 3(week 12) • Test 4 (week 15) • Final exam Understanding of concepts.
+Evaluation activities Evaluation Criteria Weight Percentage Tests: Test 1(week 4) Test 2(week 8) Test 3(week 12) Test 4 (week 15) Final exam Understanding of concepts.
 Application of concepts to problem solving.
 Analysis and interpretation of problem results.
 Quality of writing and overall presentation.
-70% (12.5% each intermediate test, 20% final exam) To be allowed to do the final exam, students must get at least 3.5 in at least three of the
+70% (12.5% each intermediate test, 20% final exam)

-To be allowed to do the final exam, students must get at least 3.5 in at least three of the intermediate tests.
+To be allowed to do the final exam, students must get at least 3.5 in at least two of the intermediate tests.